Categories

 Locks of Promises

 We only spent a night at Chongqing and the next day we moved on westward to Leshan.
 Found at the south west portion of Sichuan Province, Leshan, which means “Happy Mountain” is home to a pair of another UNESCO World Heritage sites.
-Both sites Emei Shan and Leshan Giant Buddha are a mix of cultural and natural scenic areas.
+Both sites Emei Shan and Leshan Giant Buddha are a mix of cultural and natural areas.
 Our first stop was the latter.
-So after checking out of Nanbin Youth Hostel, we went out to the rainy morning streets, took a cab back to Caiyuan Ba Bus Station.
+So after checking out of Nanbin Hostel, we went out to the rainy morning streets, took a cab back to Caiyuan Ba Bus Station.

 Unexpected China Detour

-The long and winding road at Tianmenshan
+The long and winding road at Mt Tianmenshan

 I can’t believe I’m home.
 I’m just stunned and thinking that in those 11 days I was in Mainland China I can’t believe I’ve been through all those places I’ve been.
 It’s like a whirlwind of an adventure in the heart of China that’s truly raw.
 The feeling of travel just really hits you and you want more.
 It’s a bit tiring but really fulfilling journey.
 Again, a backpacking adventure that’s really gonna be remembered for a long long time.